 Overview

-MicroStack aims to remove the need for an operator to know all of the technical detail about how to deploy an OpenStack Cloud; however when something does go wrong it’s important to be able to dive into the various components that make up a MicroStack deployment to discover where the problem is located.
+MicroStack aims to remove the need for an operator to know all of the technical detail about how to deploy an OpenStack cloud; however when something does go wrong it’s important to be able to inspect the various components in order to discover the nature of the problem.

 Juju

-MicroStack makes extensive use of Juju to manage the components of the OpenStack Cloud across both the underlying nodes and on Kubernetes (see MicroK8S).
+MicroStack makes extensive use of Juju to manage the components of the OpenStack cloud across both the underlying nodes and on Kubernetes (see Canonical Kubernetes).

 Controller model